1. Teleboard | Support Center

 Highlighting Phone Numbers to Dial (Ctrl-Shift-C Shortcut)

-With the TeleConsole installed on your PC or Mac you can use the Ctrl-Shift-C keyboard shortcut to dial phone numbers you have highlighted with your mouse or keyboard.
+With the TeleConsole installed on your desktop computer, you can use the Ctrl-Shift-C keyboard shortcut to dial phone numbers you have highlighted with your mouse or keyboard.
 This works with TeleConsole contacts and on any website, app, document, or software.

 Ctrl-Shift-C doesn't work if you are using the TeleConsole web version on a mobile device.
 Instead, you can simply tap Call whenever you highlight a phone number on Android devices (read more about it here) or use the Safari browser on iOS devices to have phone numbers converted to dial links.